Case study

 Malaysia

-Senior Gender Adviser - INTER PARES peer to peer parliamentary support project
+Senior Gender Advisor - INTER PARES peer to peer parliamentary support project

 MPs on the committee wanted to improve their skills and knowledge about embedding gender into their work, and improve the effectiveness of their oversight and law-making.